gvwilson/thirdbit/fiction/in-heck/outline.md

   - Now coaching Sindy Roo as she explores her talent
 - Mayor Lupus: the female wolf mayor of Rusty Bridge
   - A very alpha female
-- Mama Tumbly: a deer who wants to be mayor
+- Miz Tumbly: a deer who wants to be mayor
   - School teacher
 - Dockety: fully, "Dockety-One Forty-Bee"
   - Unofficial leader of the refugee bots